-• A child (biological, adopted, or foster child, stepchild, legal ward, or a child to whom

-- A biological, adoptive, or foster parent, stepparent, or legal guardian of the employee or the employees' spouse or registered domestic partner, or person who stood in loco parentis when the employee was a minor. - A spouse, registered domestic partner, grandparent, grandchild, and/or sibling.
+- A child (biological, adopted, or foster child, stepchild, legal ward, or a child to whom the employee stands in loco parentis). - A biological, adoptive, or foster parent, stepparent, or legal guardian of the employee or the employees' spouse or registered domestic partner, or person who stood in loco parentis when the employee was a minor. - A spouse, registered domestic partner, grandparent, grandchild, and/or sibling.